-As the hospitality industry has moved online, it has opened up the possibilities of a new danger for operators: becoming victims of phishing attacks.
+As the hospitality industry has moved online, it has opened up the possibilities of a new danger for both operators and travelers.
+Vacation rentals are now more at risk than ever of becoming victims of phishing attacks.

 For newbies to the vacation rental industry and veterans alike, it’s important to be aware of these types of cybersecurity risks and know how to protect yourself and your business online.

-In this article, we’ll explain what phishing is and the steps you can take to ensure your business stays safe.
+In this article, we’ll explain what phishing is and the steps you can take to ensure your vacation rental business stays safe.

 According to Phishing.org, phishing is a “cybercrime in which a target or targets are contacted by email, telephone or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data such as personally identifiable information, banking and credit card details, and passwords”.

 There are many different phishing techniques which criminals use to obtain personal data.
 These include spear phishing (targeted attacks on a specific individual or organizaiton), session hijacking (the phisher exploits the web session to steal information), content injection (the phisher changes part of the content on a reliable, trustworthy webpage), email phishing, vishing and smishing (voice and SMS phishing) and link manipulation.

 Why are phishing attacks a risk for the hospitality industry?

 InfoSec Institute states that in 2017, every major hotel chain was hit with a cyber attack.
 In fact, in November 2018, Marriott announced a data breach of approximately 500 million guests.
 For around 327 million guests, the compromised data in question contains their name, address, phone number, email, passport number, date of birth, gender and travel dates.